TritonVM/triton-vm/specification/src/processor-table.md

 1. The running product for the OpStack Table absorbs the next row with respect to challenges 🍋, 🍊, 🍉, and 🫒 and indeterminate 🪤.
 1. The running product for the RAM Table absorbs the next row with respect to challenges 🍍, 🍈, 🍎, and 🌽 and indeterminate 🛋.
 1. The running product for the JumpStack Table absorbs the next row with respect to challenges 🍇, 🍅, 🍌, 🍏, and 🍐 and indeterminate 🧴.
-1. If the current instruction in the next row is `hash`, the running evaluation “Hash Input absorbs the next row with respect to challenges 🧄0 through 🧄9 and indeterminate 🚪.
+1. If the current instruction in the next row is `hash`, the running evaluation “Hash Input” absorbs the next row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🚪.
 Otherwise, it remains unchanged.
 1. If the current instruction is `hash`, the running evaluation “Hash Digest” absorbs the next row with respect to challenges 🧄₀ through 🧄₄ and indeterminate 🪟.
 Otherwise, it remains unchanged.
 1. If the current instruction is `absorb_init`, `absorb`, or `squeeze`, then the running evaluation “Sponge” absorbs the current instruction and the next row with respect to challenges 🧅 and 🧄₀ through 🧄₉ and indeterminate 🧽.
 Otherwise, it remains unchanged.
 1. 1.
 If the current instruction is `split`, then the running product with the U32 Table absorbs `st0` and `st1` in the next row and `ci` in the current row with respect to challenges 🥜, 🌰, and 🥑, and indeterminate 🧷.
     1. If the current instruction is `lt`, `and`, `xor`, or `pow`, then the running product with the U32 Table absorbs `st0`, `st1`, and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
-    1. If the current instruction is `log2floor`, then the running product with the U32 Table absorbs `st0` and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🥑, and 🥕, and indeterminate 🧷.
+    1. If the current instruction is `log_2_floor`, then the running product with the U32 Table absorbs `st0` and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🥑, and 🥕, and indeterminate 🧷.
     1. If the current instruction is `div`, then the running product with the U32 Table absorbs both
         1. `st0` in the next row and `st1` in the current row as well as the constants `opcode(lt)` and `1` with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
         1. `st0` in the current row and `st1` in the next row as well as `opcode(split)` with respect to challenges 🥜, 🌰, and 🥑, and indeterminate 🧷.